Travel Sentry: Master key compromise

-In a 2014 article in the Washington Post a picture of the special tools was included, and while this picture was later removed it quickly spread.
-Security researchers have pointed out that it is now possible for anyone to make new master keys and open the locks without any sign of entry, and the locks can now be considered compromised.
+In a 2014 article in the Washington Post, a picture of the special tools was included, and while this picture was later removed, it quickly spread.
+Security researchers have pointed out that anyone can now make new master keys and open the locks without any sign of entry, and the locks can be considered compromised.
 It is likely that professional thieves have possessed the master keys well before the publication, perhaps by reverse engineering the TSA-approved locks, and a photo of the keys was previously uploaded in 2011.